-Meanwhile in Mars, a large portion of men will complain about loose skin on their stomach and pubic region.
+Meanwhile, in Mars, a large portion of men will complain about loose skin on their stomach and pubic region.
 A “beer gut” sometimes has nothing to do with how much a man enjoys a brew.
 This is where men are genetically predisposed to gaining weight.
-Women of course suffer the same fate after pregnancy.
-A tummy tuck could be the answer to saying goodbye to loose skin around the abdomen but there are other nonsurgical treatments that can tighten skin.
+Women, of course, suffer the same fate after pregnancy.
+A tummy tuck could be the answer to saying goodbye to the loose skin around the abdomen but there are other nonsurgical treatments that can tighten skin.

 Loose skin may be noticeably improved after three treatments but the treatment can work most effectively when combined with other surgical treatments.

 This minimally invasive day procedure uses an ultra-thin fibre below the skin to heat and contract collagen with laser energy.
 Some fat cells can also be melted, including any subcutaneous fat that is often mistaken as loose skin.
 Laser Skin Tightening can also be used in combination with Vaser liposuction if some fat still persists.

 This method of liposuction is recommended for tightening skin beyond what Laser Skin Tightening can achieve.
 Bodytite uses radio frequency to remove fat cells and stimulate collagen simultaneously and very efficiently.
 The downtime after this procedure is minimal and patients are encouraged to be mobile upon going home.